 The amount of principal receivables in the master trust will vary each day as new principal receivables are created and others are paid or charged off as uncollectible.
 Therefore, the amount of the Master Trust Transferor Interest will fluctuate each day to reflect the changes in the amount of the principal receivables in the master trust.
 In addition, the Master Trust Transferor Interest will generally increase to reflect reductions in the Invested Amount of any series of investor certificates, and will generally decrease as a result of the issuance of a new series of investor certificates by the master trust.
-Similarly, the Master Trust Transferor Interest will generally increase as a result of the reduction of the reduction of the Invested Amount of the COMT collateral certificate due to payment of principal on a series, class or tranche of notes, and will generally decrease as a result of an increase in the Invested Amount of the COMT collateral certificates are added to COMET, these general rules may not necessarily apply to such additional collateral certificates.
+Similarly, the Master Trust Transferor Interest will generally increase as a result of the reduction of the Invested Amount of the COMT collateral certificate due to payment of principal on a series, class or tranche of notes, and will generally decrease as a result of an increase in the Invested Amount of the COMT collateral certificate due to the issuance of a new series, class or tranche of notes, or due to an issuance of additional notes for an existing tranche of notes.
+However, if additional collateral certificates are added to COMET, these general rules may not necessarily apply to such additional collateral certificates.
 See "-New Issuances," "The Notes-Issuances of New Series, Classes and Tranches of Notes" and "Sources of Funds to Pay the Notes-The COMT Collateral Certificate."